 Active Versus Passive Commitment

 Choosing one person and fully choosing them is a different act from staying with one person by default.
 Many people are technically monogamous by inertia: they have not sought other partners, but they have also not genuinely invested in the person they are with.
-Commitment that is merely passive is not the same as commitment that is active.
+Commitment that is only passive is not the same as commitment that is active.
 The active version means turning toward your partner when you could withdraw.
 Maintaining genuine interest in who they are, not just who they were when you chose them.
 Investing in the relationship's quality rather than treating it as a background condition.
 Doing the work that closeness requires, which includes the difficult conversations, the periodic renegotiation of what each person needs, and the willingness to be changed by the relationship rather than just maintained by it.

 The Ethical Case for Fidelity